|

 • Size – 186 square Kilometres

-Moreton Island is our third largest of the sand Islands and still conveniently located off the coast of Brisbane, taking 1.5 hours to get there.
+Its worth visiting Moreton Island as the third largest and still conveniently located off the coast of Brisbane, taking 1.5 hours to get there.
 This Island is a perfect day trip and has the Tangalooma Flyer (people transport) leaving several times a day from the Eagle Farm depot.

-It’s easy, due to the catamaran dropping you off right near the Tangalooma Island resort and having all the facilities right there within walking distance.
+It’s easy, due to the catamaran dropping you off for activities at the resort and having all the facilities right there within walking distance.

 Walking paths of Tangalooma Island Beach Resort